-The sound of footsteps can be really annoying especially when you are trying to sleep.
+The sound of footsteps can be really annoying, especially when you’re trying to sleep.
 Installing thicker carpets will help reduce the sound of footsteps by absorbing it.

-Also, carpets have the ability to absorb reverberation and echo by trapping the sound waves in their fibers.
-When placing carpet in your bedroom make sure you cover the entire floor surface for the best result.
+Also, carpets have the ability to absorb reverberation and echoes by trapping the sound waves in their fibers.
+When placing carpet in your bedroom, make sure you cover the entire floor for the best result.

-Another method in order to enhance the effectiveness of your carpet is to install cheap acoustic underlay beneath it.
+Another method that will enhance the effectiveness of your carpet is to install cheap acoustic underlay beneath it.

 2. Use Soundproofing Foam

 Soundproofing foam is the perfect material to use on a budget.
-They help keep out a good amount of sound and also add to your bedroom’s flair with their different designs and styles.
+It helps keep out a good amount of sound and can also add to your bedroom’s flair with its different designs and styles.

-The sound absorption you will receive from foam is an important part of any soundproofing process.
-It may not completely block out all the noise from entering your bedroom, but it will certainly make a huge difference by reducing echo.
+The sound absorption you’ll get from foam is an important part of any soundproofing process.
+It may not completely block all the noise from entering your bedroom, but it will certainly make a huge difference by reducing the echoes.
 You should also keep in mind that soundproofing foam products are very cheap and easy to find.

 3. Seal The Bedroom Door

-Most door frames have a gap at the bottom.
-This is more often than not an entry point of sounds into your room.
-To keep the peace and quiet in your room, install a seal or a draft stopper at the bottom of the door to seal the gap and prevent sound from passing through.
+Most doorframes have a gap at the bottom.
+This is more often than not an entry point of sound into your room.
+For peace and quiet, install a seal or a draft stopper at the bottom of the door to seal the gap and prevent sound from passing through.

 One of the first things I did was install a door sweep.
-They are relatively cheap and does a pretty good job of blocking unwanted noise.
-It’s really easy to install and it seems to be very durable.
+They’re relatively cheap and do a pretty good job of blocking unwanted noise.
+Mine was really easy to install and it seems to be very durable.

 4. Seal the Windows

-Along with the doors, windows are another common culprit when it comes to noise pollution.
-So what you can do is use the weather stripping tape that’s left over from the door to seal the windows as well.
+Along with the doors, windows are another common culprit when it comes to noise pollution, so you can use the weatherstripping tape that’s left over from the door to seal the windows as well.

-It is a self-adhesive seal strip that is extremely easy to install.
-I really love the fact that it can withstand just about any weather and you can easily cut it to fit whatever dimensions you need.
+Each self-adhesive seal strip is extremely easy to install.
+I really love the fact that this tape can withstand just about any weather, and you can easily cut it to fit whatever dimensions you need.

 5. Install Acoustic Windows

 Acoustic windows are the perfect replacement for regular windows in your bedroom.
-They are specially made to withstand the vibrations caused by the sound waves coming from outside.
-Regular window frames always rattle due to loud sounds such as the vibration of trucks or really loud music.
+They’re specially made to withstand the vibrations caused by the sound waves coming from outside.
+Regular window frames always rattle due to loud sounds, such as the vibration of trucks or really loud music.
 Acoustic windows are always a worthy investment.

-Installing acoustic windows will also help to reduce the amount of noise significantly (by up to 50%) which is impressive.
-Other than sound dampening, these windows reduce heat transmission as well.
+Installing acoustic windows will help reduce the amount of noise significantly (by up to 50 percent), which is impressive.
+Other than sound dampening, these windows will reduce heat transmission as well.

 7. Add Your Own Background Sound

 This works best for people living in apartments with thin walls and ceilings.
-Playing soothing background sounds such as soft nature sounds or soothing music neutralizes the noise.
-This doesn’t completely muffle out unwanted sounds but it is an effective got to when working on a budget.
+Playing soothing background sounds, such as soft nature sounds or soothing music neutralizes the noise.
+This doesn’t completely muffle out unwanted sounds, but it’s an effective go-to when you’re working on a budget.

-You can also check my post on the best white noise machine.
+You can also check out my post on the best white noise machine for bathrooms.

-By following this guide carefully, you should be able to reduce all unwanted noise once and for all inside your bedroom.
-Keep in mind that the noise will not completely be eliminated, but you will certainly know the difference.
-If you are on a tight budget, you don’t have to worry!
-Because all these steps are relatively cheap and shouldn’t take you much effort either.
+By following this guide carefully, you should be able to reduce all unwanted noise inside your bedroom.
+Even if the noise isn’t completely eliminated, you’ll certainly notice a difference.
+If you’re on a tight budget, you don’t have to worry, because all these steps are relatively cheap and shouldn’t take you much effort, either.